mifi/lossless-cut/docs/troubleshooting.md

 ## Very large files progress stuck forever

-If merging, try to remux your files first to MP4, MOV or MKV.
+If merging, try to first remux your individual files to MP4, MOV or MKV.
 Does it happen with all sizes?
 All file types?
+It is a known issue that when merging or cutting large files (>10GB) the progress might first go to 100% (or close to it) and then apparently get stuck there.
+But in reality if you wait for a few minutes (some times even 10+ minutes) it will finish.
+This problem could often be worked around by turning "Enable MOV Faststart" in the "Export options" dialog.
 Related: [#2594](https://github.com/mifi/lossless-cut/issues/2594), [#2704](https://github.com/mifi/lossless-cut/issues/2704)

 # Still cannot find an answer?